-This work was conducted with the specific goals of developing improved recognition of children's speech in Italian and the integration of the children's speech recognition models into the Italian version of the Colorado Literacy Tutor platform.
-Specifically, children's speech recognition research for Italian was conducted using the ITC-irst Children's Speech Corpus.
-Using the University of Colorado SONIC LVSR system, we demonstrate a phonetic recognition error rate of 16.0% for a system which incorporates Vocal Tract Length Normalization (VTLN), Speaker-Adaptive Trained phonetic models, as well as unsupervised Structural MAP Linear Regression (SMAPLR).
-These new acoustic models have been incorporated within an Italian version of SONIC the ASR system of the Italian Literacy Tutor program.
+Recent advances in SONIC Italian children's speech recognition will be described.
+This work, completing a previous one developed in the past, was conducted with the specific goals of integrating the newly trained children's speech recognition models into the Italian version of the Colorado Literacy Tutor platform.
+Specifically, children's speech recognition research for Italian was conducted using the complete training and test set of the ITC-irst Children's Speech Corpus.
+Using the University of Colorado SONIC LVSR system, we demonstrate a phonetic recognition error rate of 12,0% for a system which incorporates Vocal Tract Length Normalization (VTLN), Speaker-Adaptive Trained phonetic models, as well as unsupervised Structural MAP Linear Regression (SMAPLR).

-1. Introduction
+1. INTRODUCTION

-The Colorado Literacy Tutor (CLT) [1,2] is a technologybased literacy program, designed on the basis of cognitive theory and scientifically motivated reading research, which aims to improve student achievement in public schools.
-The CLT project consists of four tightly integrated components: Managed Learning Environment, Foundational Reading Skills Tutors, Interactive Books, and Latent-Semantic Analysis (LSA)-based comprehension training.
+The Colorado Literacy Tutor (CLT) [1,2] is a technology-based literacy program, designed on the basis of cognitive theory and scientifically motivated reading research, which aims to improve student achievement in public schools.
+The CLT project consists of four tightly integrated components: Managed Learning Environment, Foundational Reading Skills Tutors, Interactive and Latent Semantic Analysis (LSA)-based comprehension training.
 A key feature of the project is the use of leading edge human communication technologies in learning tasks.
 Within the CLT, Interactive Books are the main platform for research and development of natural language technologies and perceptive animated agents.
-Interactive Books incorporate speech recognition, spoken dialogue interaction, natural language processing, and computer animation technologies to enable a natural face-toface learning experience.
+Interactive Books incorporate speech recognition, spoken dialogue interaction, natural language processing, and computer animation technologies to enable a natural face-to-face learning experience.

-The CLT uses the University of Colorado SONIC speech recognition system as a basis for providing real-time recognition of children's speech [3-6].
+The CLT uses the University of Colorado SONIC speech recognition system as a basis for providing real-time recognition of children's speech [3-6]1.
 The recognizer implements an efficient time-synchronous, beam-pruned Viterbi token-passing search through a static re-entrant lexical prefix tree while utilizing continuous density, cross-word, mixture Gaussian Hidden Markov Models (HMMs).
+The recognizer uses PMVDR cepstral [7] or classical MFCC coefficients as its feature representation.

 Within the CLT, speech recognition is used to track the a child's reading position and location, assist in detecting oral reading miscues, and to provide information which can be used to measure reading fluency.
-For reading tracking, the speech recognizer models the text of the book using n-gram language models in order to give the system flexibility to insert/delete/substitute words based on acoustics and to provide accurate confidence scores computed from the wordlattice.
+For reading tracking, the speech recognizer models the text of the book using n-gram language models in order to give the system flexibility to insert/delete/substitute words based on acoustics and to provide accurate confidence scores computed from the word-lattice.
 The recognizer receives packets of audio and automatically detects voice activity.
 When the child speaks, the partial hypotheses are sent to a reading tracking module that determines the current reading location by aligning each partial hypothesis with the story text using a Dynamic Programming search.
 Hagen et al. [6] describes more recent advances made to both acoustic and language modeling for oral-reading recognition of children's speech.
-Specifically, that work describes the use of cross-utterance word history modeling, position-sensitive dynamic n-gram language modeling, as well as vocal tract length normalization, speakeradaptive training, and unsupervised speaker adaptation for improved children's speech recognition.
+Specifically, that work describes the use of crossutterance word history modeling, position-sensitive dynamic ngram language modeling, as well as vocal tract length normalization, speaker-adaptive training, and unsupervised speaker adaptation for improved children's speech recognition.
 The resulting U.S. English system was shown to have an overall word error rate of 8.0%.
-In a later study, errors made by this baseline system were analyzed and used to inform the development of a system for detecting oral reading miscues [7].
-Based on that work, the SONIC speech recognition system was extended to perform reading tracking and speech analysis using subword sized acoustic units [8].
+In a later study, errors made by this baseline system were analyzed and used to inform the development of a system for detecting oral reading miscues [8].
+Based on that work, the SONIC speech recognition system was extended to perform reading tracking and speech analysis using subword sized acoustic units [9].
+This work is the natural continuation and completion of a quite similar work [10] conducted on a limited set of the same speech data.

-2. Transitioning the CLT to Italian (ILT)
+2. FROM CLT TO ILT